Long-Term Patterns for the Medically Lost

 - shifting from urgency to long‑horizon thinking

-- rebuilding a life aligned with actual capacity
+- adjusting life around actual capacity

-Long-term direction often relates to:
+Long-term direction may relate to:

 - capacity (time, money, energy, physical capacity)

-- pacing and crash prevention
+- pacing and reducing avoidable crashes

 - resource budgeting